 The City of Middletown is strategically located between the Dayton Metropolitan Area and the Cincinnati-Middletown Metropolitan area, with less than a 30 minute drive to either downtown Dayton or Cincinnati.
-The federal government is expected to merge the two MSA’s as part of the 2020 census.
-A combined Cincinnati-Dayton metropolitan with 2,950,285 people would rank the region as the 18th largest in the U.S. behind San Diego-Carlsbad, California, and ahead of Tampa-St. Petersburg-Clearwater, Florida.
+The federal government is expected to merge the two Metropolitan Statistical Areas.
+A combined Cincinnati-Dayton metropolitan with 3,052,407 people would rank the region as the 18th largest in the U.S.

 The City of Middletown Economic Development